anonycoder-commits/verifier-labels/support.md

-For bug reports or feature requests, please open an issue on the [GitHub repository](https://github.com/anonycoder-commits/verifier-labels/issues).
+For bug reports, please open an issue on the [GitHub repository](https://github.com/anonycoder-commits/verifier-labels/issues).